fragaria/website/_drafts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rhythm.md

 chaotic or&mdash;when you’re careful&mdash;with website that feels natural and pleasing.
 To get a grasp of the principle, consider these two designs:

-{% include figure.html cloudinary_src='posts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rythm__1_yjlap0' caption='The good, the bad and the ugly' sizing='wide' %}
+{% include figure.html cloudinary_src='posts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rythm__1_yjlap0' caption='The Good, the Bad and the Ugly.' sizing='wide' %}

 Even without the baseline grid attached, you would probably say that the one on the left just feels right: it’s easier to read, more balanced and it generally looks